39 Notable alumni of

 -

-Lee Dong-hae, referred to as Donghae, is a South Korean singer, songwriter, composer, and actor.
+Lee Dong-hae, referred to as Donghae, is a South Korean singer, songwriter, and actor.
 He became a trainee under SM Entertainment after winning a prize at SM's Youth Best Contest in 2001.
 After four years of training, Donghae debuted as a member of boy group Super Junior (and later its subgroup Super Junior-M and Super Junior-D&E) in November 2005.
-In July 2023, Lee left SM Entertainment, although he remains as a member of Super Junior.
-Two months later, Lee along with Eunhyuk, founded a new label under the name of ODE.en to manage his solo activities as well as D&E's activities.
-He is the Co-founder of the label.
+In July 2023, Donghae left SM Entertainment, although he remains as a member of Super Junior.
+Two months later, Donghae along with Eunhyuk, founded a new label under the name of ODE.en to manage his solo activities as well as D&E's activities.
+He is the co-founder of the label.

 -